selgik/selgik.github.io/_posts/2022-05-03-Tableau-dashboards.md

 ## 2. Movitation
 ### Problem
-- I want to get insights about NY 311 dataset.
-Raw data is however too big and it is impossible to read the insights.
+- I want to understand the hidden stories behind the NY 311 dataset.
+Raw data is however too big and it is impossible to read any insights from it.
 Data is not cleaned up either.
 - Data is too big for Excel to handle.
 I need other program to clean, transform and visualize data.

 ### Motivation
-- I want to quickly clean up and calculate data.
+- I want to quickly clean up and manipuate data.
 - I want to find out trend, insights and interesting figures and share with users.
-- I also want to give end-user a freedom to navigate and to find out their own insight.
+- I also want to give end-user an autonomy to navigate and to find out their own insights.

 ## 3. Project Workflow
 * What is this data telling me?
 Ask questions (or assumption) and find answers.
 * Part 1: Clean data with SQL
 * Part 2: Visualize findings with Tableau

 ## 4. Part 1: Clean Data With SQL.
 ### Understand the Dataset